opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/kms_key_v1.md

 * `key_state` - (Optional) The state of a key. `1` indicates that the key is waiting to be activated.
-  `2` indicates that the key is enabled. `3` indicates that the key is disabled. `4` indicates that the key is scheduled for deletion.
+  `2` indicates that the key is enabled. `3` indicates that the key is disabled. `4` indicates that the key is scheduled for deletion. `5` indicates that the key waiting to be imported.
 Changing this gets a new key.

 * `domain_id` - (Optional) ID of a user domain for the key.
 Changing this gets a new key.